-The white paper explains how the Sage Thermal Mass Flowmeter provides solutions for measuring and monitoring GHG emissions.
-Some of the applications or EPA Subparts the paper explores are: stationary combustion sources (boilers, furnaces, etc.), industrial wastewater treatment (measuring biogas), manure management, municipal solid waste landfills, industrial waste landfills (landfill gas monitoring), petroleum and natural gas systems, flare gas monitoring, underground coal mines, petrochemical production, petroleum refineries, geologic sequestration of CO2, injection of carbon dioxide.
+The white paper explains how the Sage Metering thermal mass flowmeter provides solutions for measuring and monitoring GHG emissions.
+Some of the applications or EPA Subparts the paper explores are: stationary combustion sources (boilers, furnaces, etc.), industrial wastewater treatment (measuring biogas), manure management, municipal solid waste landfills, industrial waste landfills (landfill gas monitoring), petroleum, and natural gas systems, flare gas monitoring, underground coal mines, petrochemical production, petroleum refineries, geologic sequestration of CO2, injection of carbon dioxide.

 To read the Sage Metering white paper in full, visit “GHG Emissions Monitoring Using Thermal Flow Meters.